nens/threedi-modelchecker/README.rst

     fullrelease

-When you create a tag on git, Travis CI automatically creates a new release to pypi_.
+When you created a tag, make sure to upload it to pypi_.

 .. _zestreleaser: https://zestreleaser.readthedocs.io/en/latest/
 .. _pypi: https://pypi.org/project/threedi-modelchecker/